 Zoho has two separate data types for “contact”: Leads and Contacts.
 Leads are for people that don’t yet meet your lead score for a Contact.
 But at some point, you convert Leads to Contacts.

-This doesn’t sound like such a problem but in practice is an issue because:
+This doesn’t sound like such a problem but in practice it is because:

 - Other system features are built against the specific data type.